lucaspcamargo/sphinx-boostrap-project-list/README.md

 ## About

 This project takes a JSON data source describing multiple projects and generates an OK-looking, Bootstrap-styled HTML list.
-This is what powers the project lists of my site.
+This is what powers the project lists of my/this site.
 Talk about meta stuff.

 ## Features